camaraproject/Governance/ProjectStructureAndRoles.md

 Community rallying points are used to facilitate discussions/work regarding topics that are short-lived or that span multiple sub-projects.

 Working groups are primarily used to facilitate topics of discussion that are in scope for the Telco Global API Project but that cross sub-project lines.
 If a subset of community members wants to get together and discuss a topic, they can do so with forming a Working Group.

-See “working group governance” _Tbd_ for more details about forming and disbanding Working Groups.
+The steering committee decides upon implementing or removing working groups.

-Working groups are documented in _Tbd_.
+Working groups are documented in sub directories of the WG folder.
+Each working group must have a README.md file (with a description of the working group).

 ## Roles, Responsibilities and Requirements